 Many college students have minor problems adjusting to their new environment.
 Here are a few ideas that can help you manage your feelings of pressure and stress:

 - Better plan your use of time.
 Make time every day to prioritize your work.
 Prioritizing can give you a sense of control over what you must do, and a sense that you can do it.

 - Plan your work and sleep schedules.
-Too many students defer doing important classwork until late at night, work through much of the night, and start each new day exhausted.
+Too many students defer doing important classwork until late at night, work through much of the night and start each new day exhausted.
 Constant fatigue can be a critical trigger for depression.
-Seven or eight hours of sleep a night is important to your well-being.
+Getting seven or eight hours of sleep a night is important to your well-being.

 - Join an extracurricular activity.
 Sports, theatre, Greek life, the student newspaper – whatever interests you – can bring opportunities to meet people interested in the same things you are, and it provides a welcome change from classwork.

 - Make a friend.
 Sometimes this may be a roommate or someone you meet in class or in the cafeteria.
 Friendships can help make a strange place feel more friendly and comfortable.

 - Try relaxation methods.
 These include meditation, deep breathing, warm baths, long walks, exercise – whatever you enjoy that lessens your feelings of stress or discomfort.

 - Take time for yourself each day.
 Make this special time – even if it's only 15 minutes by yourself – a period where you think about your feelings and dreams.
 Focusing on yourself can be energizing and gives a feeling of purposefulness and control over your life.